swathigovind/StarWars/README.md

 * JavaScript

 ### Installation
-Clone the repository by running the following command
+Clone the repository by running the following command or Download the project
 * git clone https://github.com/swathigovind/StarWars.git
-                      or
-* Download Zip

 ### Running the app